 There was a time when I thought I hated quinoa; that its chewy and almost-crunchy texture just wasn’t for me.
 Over the years, however, I’ve experimented to find the perfect quinoa-to-water ratio and cooking time for the foolproof method of how to cook quinoa that actually turns out soft and fluffy every single time.

-If you like crunchy quinoa, this quinoa recipe is probably not for you!
+If you like pillow soft quinoa, this quinoa recipe is for you!

 Yes, today’s how to cook quinoa recipe might not be the most interesting recipe ever posted… but it’s the base for a few other more exciting recipes I hope to post soon: breakfast quinoa, quinoa chocolate chip cookies, and quinoa pancakes.